ziadsharara/ziadsharara/README.md

 # Hi there, I'm Ziad Sharara 👋

-I'm a passionate *Full Stack Developer* specializing in *Node.js*, *React.js*, and *Tailwind CSS*.
-I focus on building modern, responsive, and high-performance web applications with clean architecture and smooth user experiences.
+I'm a passionate *Back-End Developer* specializing in *Node.js* and building scalable APIs and server-side applications.
+I focus on creating modern, secure, and high-performance back-end systems with clean architecture and smooth integration with front-end technologies.

 ## 🚀 About Me

-- 🎓 Final-year *Software Engineering* student with a strong focus on full stack web development
+- 🎓 Final-year *Software Engineering* student with a strong focus on back-end web development
-- 💻 Experienced in *Node.js*, *Express.js*, *React.js*, *Tailwind CSS*, and *REST API* design
+- 💻 Experienced in *Node.js*, *Express.js*, *REST API* design, and server-side logic
 - 🧠 Strong problem-solving skills with a passion for writing clean and scalable code
 - 📦 Familiar with modern DevOps tools and CI/CD pipelines
 - 🌱 Constantly learning and building to stay ahead in the fast-moving web ecosystem